 HEADGEAR

-Sometimes discomfort is caused by not wearing the headgear as instructed by your orthodontist.
+Sometimes, discomfort is caused by not wearing the headgear as instructed by your orthodontist.
 Please refer to the instructions provided by your orthodontist.
-If the facebow (metal piece) is bent, please call our office for assistance.
-The headgear should hurt less the more it’s worn, so be sure you get in the prescribed number of hours.
+If the face bow (metal piece) is bent, please call our office for assistance.
+The headgear should hurt less the more it’s worn, so be sure you wear it for the prescribed number of hours.

 LOOSE APPLIANCE

 Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
 It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.
-If you cannot put the wire into a comfortable position, and covering the end with wax doesn’t help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
-If the end of the wire is still sharp place wax on it.
+If you cannot put the wire into a comfortable position and covering the end with wax doesn’t help, as a last resort, use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened if the end of the wire is still sharp, place wax on it.

 POKING WIRE